vinixaavier/vagrant-yenv/README.md

 - box: the operating system how vagrant box to download;
 - memory: the size of memory RAM of machine;
 - cpus: the number of cores CPU;
-- provision: the provisioner (only ansible for a while); and
+- provision: the provisioner Puppet or Ansible;

+If provision is **Ansible**, the following settings be necessary:
-- playbook: if provisioner is ansible, specify the path of playbook;
+- playbook: specify the path of playbook;

+If provision is **Puppet**, the following settings be necessary:
+- environment: specify the name of the Puppet environment;

 ## To do

-- Provision with Puppet and Shell;
+- Provision with Shell;